microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 ### Optimize ONNX Pipeline

-Example to optimize the float32 ONNX pipeline in previous step to float16:
+Example to optimize the exported float32 ONNX models, and save to float16 models:
 ```
 python -m onnxruntime.transformers.models.stable_diffusion.optimize_pipeline -i ./sd-v1-5 -o ./sd-v1-5-fp16 --float16
 ```

-Note that this use the installed ONNX Runtime to optimize.
-You can try out new optimizations by installing [nightly](https://aiinfra.visualstudio.com/PublicPackages/_artifacts/feed/ORT-Nightly/PyPI/ort-nightly-gpu/) package.
+Note that this uses the installed ONNX Runtime to optimize.
+You can try new optimizations by installing [ort-nightly-gpu](https://aiinfra.visualstudio.com/PublicPackages/_artifacts/feed/ORT-Nightly/PyPI/ort-nightly-gpu/) package.

 For Stable Diffusion 2.1 model, you will need nightly package and force MultiHeadAttention to run in float32 to avoid black image by appending `--force_fp32_ops  unet:MultiHeadAttention` to the command line.